Dark-Gran/Death-Race/README.md

 ## Known Issues

-- If the race staggers consistently, a restart is required.
-(Godot 3.x has issues with compiling particle shaders.)
+- Often the first race staggers at the beginning and shortly after.
+If the race staggers consistently, a restart is required.
+(Godot 3.x has issues with compiling shaders.)

 ## Todo (Based on reception)
 _- Port to Godot 4.x or Unity_